-Add – to add a new Google login to the selector, click Add; A browser window will open for you to log into your Google account and accept the permissions request.
-When finished, you will return to Analytics Edge and enter a reference name for that account (Analytics Edge reference names are stored in the workbooks).
+Add – add a new Google account.
+A browser window will open for you to log into your Google account and accept the permissions request.
+When finished, you will return to Analytics Edge.

 Shared with me – show folders that belong to other people and are shared with you.